GitXpresso/AGI/README.md

 A=Apache
 G=Guacamole
 I=Installer
-as of writing this base script currently supports fedora and has not yet been tested.
+as of writing this bash script currently supports fedora and has not yet been tested.